linuxfrorg/linuxfr.org/INSTALL.md

 This extra step isn't really needed to be able to use LinuxFr.org.

-In the `config/environments/development.rb` file, there are two domains set inside variables `MY_DOMAIN` and `IMG_DOMAIN`.
+In the `config/environments/development.rb` file, there are these variables:

+1. `MY_DOMAIN` and `IMG_DOMAIN` which define the domain name for the LinuxFr service and the image caching service.
-By default both domains are `dlfp.lo`.
+    By default both domain names are `dlfp.lo`.

+2. `MY_PUBLIC_URL` and `IMG_PUBLIC_PORT` which define the public HTTP port for both services.
+    By default both ports are `80`.

+These two set of variables are used to build the public url of the two services.
+By default both public urls are `http://dlfp.lo`.

-You'll find this domain inside some documents like emails to confirm user subscription.
+You'll find this public url inside some documents like emails to confirm user subscription.
 To simplify your usage of LinuxFr.org, you should consider install a website locally using this domain name.